Accelerated Additive Schwarz Methods for Convex Optimization with Adaptive Restart: Acceleration schemes

-It was shown in~\cite[Theorem~4.4]{BT:2009} that \cref{Alg:FISTA} enjoys the $O(1/n^2)$ convergence rate, which is faster than \cref{Alg:FB}.
+It was shown in~\cite[Theorem~4.4]{BT:2009} that Algorithm~\ref{Alg:FISTA} enjoys the $O(1/n^2)$ convergence rate, which is faster than Algorithm~\ref{Alg:FB}.
 This rate is optimal for smooth convex optimization in the sense that there exists a smooth convex functional such that any first-order method for minimizing the functional must satisfy an $O(1/n^2)$ lower bound of the energy error; see, e.g.,~\cite[Theorem~4.3]{CP:2016}.
-However, when the energy functional $E$ is sharp, \cref{Alg:FISTA} is not enough to guarantee the optimal convergence rate; the momentum parameter $\beta_n$ must be chosen according to the sharpness information of $E$.
+However, when the energy functional $E$ is sharp, Algorithm~\ref{Alg:FISTA} is not enough to guarantee the optimal convergence rate; the momentum parameter $\beta_n$ must be chosen according to the sharpness information of $E$.
 In~\cite{CP:2016,Nesterov:2013}, momentum techniques suitable for the strongly convex case were considered.
-Alternatively, the optimal rate can be achieved by restarting \cref{Alg:FISTA} appropriately; we reset the momentum parameters as $t_{n+1} = 1$ and $\beta_n = 0$ whenever the iterates of the algorithm meet some criterion.
+Alternatively, the optimal rate can be achieved by restarting Algorithm~\ref{Alg:FISTA} appropriately; we reset the momentum parameters as $t_{n+1} = 1$ and $\beta_n = 0$ whenever the iterates of the algorithm meet some criterion.
 A restarting technique for the strongly convex objective functional was considered in~\cite{Nesterov:2013}, and then it was generalized to the general sharp case in~\cite{RD:2020}.
-All of the abovementioned approaches to deal with the sharp case share a common drawback that they require explicit values for the sharpness information $p$ and $\mu_K$ in~\cref{sharp}.
+All of the abovementioned approaches to deal with the sharp case share a common drawback that they require explicit values for the sharpness information $p$ and $\mu_K$ in~\eqref{sharp}.
 Since a priori sharpness information of the energy functional is not available in general, such a drawback is crucial in practice.
 In~\cite{OC:2015}, adaptive restarting techniques were proposed which are heuristic but very effective acceleration schemes.
-Although they do not require any information on the sharpness of the energy functional, it was numerically verified that their performances are as good as the abovementioned methods. \Cref{Alg:FISTA_ada} presents the gradient adaptive restart scheme proposed in~\cite{OC:2015}, applied to \cref{Alg:FISTA}.
+Although they do not require any information on the sharpness of the energy functional, it was numerically verified that their performances are as good as the abovementioned methods.
+Algorithm~\ref{Alg:FISTA_ada} presents the gradient adaptive restart scheme proposed in~\cite{OC:2015}, applied to Algorithm~\ref{Alg:FISTA}.
+In the criterion for restart in Algorithm~\ref{Alg:FISTA_ada}, $E'(\vn)$ denotes the composite gradient~\cite{Nesterov:2013} of $E$ at $\vn$, a notion that generalizes the usual gradient for composite objective functionals of the form~\eqref{model}.